What is image SEO ?

 Where to find good pictures for SEO ?

 When I don’t take the pictures myself (remember what I said about the importance of the originality criteria for image SEO optimization) I get them on two sites dedicated to free sharing stock photography: UnSplash and Pixabay.
 They have a lot of amazing pictures free of rights.

-Optimize your images and pages loading time for SEO
+Optimize your images loading time for SEO

-Website speed is an important ranking factor
+Website speed is an important SEO ranking factor

 If you have read this far in the guide you know that page loading-time can dramatically impact your ranking position in the SERPs.
 If you don’t optimize them, images can consequently have a negative impact on your SEO because of their size.